Linuxmonitoring tool

 How to Install and Configure Cacti on Ubuntu 18 LTS

-In this tutorial, we see how to Install and Configure Cacti on Ubuntu 18 LTS.
+In this tutorial, we’ll explain how to Install and Configure Cacti on Ubuntu 18 LTS.
 Cacti is one of the core network monitoring tool used for monitoring servers.

 Cacti is one of the opensource free web-based network monitoring tools.
-Cacti as inbuild features which provides graphs easy to analyze and plan for further Infra scale as per the alerts.
+Cacti as inbuild features that provide graphs easy to analyze and plan for further Infra scale as per the alerts. lets see the steps to install cacti on Ubuntu

 Steps to install Cacti on Ubuntu 18.04